BrianRuizy/gatsby-minimal-portfolio/_data/projects/materialkai.md

     - VS Code
     -
 ---
 An elegant Hybrid of Material and Monokai.
-Diligently tweaked to reduce distractions and increase your productivity
+With over 500+ user installations.